How to Become an Emergency Medical Technician (EMT)

-Communities across the nation rely on emergency medical technicians (EMTs) to deliver life-saving care during medical crises.
+Communities across the nation rely on emergency medical technicians (EMTs) to deliver life-saving care during medical crises, so it could be a good career move to learn how to become an EMT.
 Though a need for these healthcare heroes spans the nation, they are most in demand in Los Angeles, California, according to a report from Zippia.

 EMTs enjoy a highly rewarding job, steady employment, and plenty of room for growth in the healthcare field.
 But how do you become an EMT, and what can you expect from the position?